patriciogonzalezvivo/cursoOF/unidad2/Cap_3_desde_processing.md

 // test.num

-Entonces, cuando test es pasado a través del metodo addOne() estamos pasando la direccion de la memoria(52498) donde esta almacenado test, por eso la variable num no se varia ni se copia.
+Entonces, cuando test es pasado a través del metodo addOne() estamos pasando la direccion de la memoria(52498) donde esta almacenado test, por eso la variable num no se varía ni se copia.

-Java hace esto porque si se pasara el objeto entero continuamente, se ralentizaria todo enormemente.
+Java hace esto porque si se pasara el objeto entero continuamente, se ralentizaría todo enormemente.
 Los valores basicos son suficientemente pequeños para ser pasados por su valor pero cualquier otro valor es transferido por referencia.

 So when test is passed through addOne(), really just 52498, or whatever the actual memory address of test's data is passed.
 Because of that, when test's num is incremented, it is actually changed.
 No copy is ever made.
 Java does this because if it were to pass entire objects around constantly everything would slow to a crawl.
 The basic data-types are small enough to get passed by value, but everything else is passed by reference.